 Aromatherapy and Menopause

 Every woman will go through menopause, usually starting between the ages of 40 and 55.
 Many women will experience symptoms resulting from changes in hormone levels as they age.
-Essential oils may be a safe and natural way to help balance hormones and relieve symptoms.
+Aromatherapy may be a safe and natural way to help balance hormones and relieve symptoms.

 Hormones are chemical messengers produced by the endocrine system that are used in many of the body’s functions.
 The main hormones involved with menopause include progesterone, estrogen, cortisol, insulin and the thyroid hormones (Sidlo, 2018).
 As we age, progesterone decreases more than estrogen and an estrogen dominance frequently occurs (Clanton, n.d.).
 It is the imbalance of these two hormones that is responsible for menopausal symptoms.

 A decrease in progesterone can lead to anxiety, hot flashes, headaches, irritability, weight gain and bloating.

 Low estrogen can lead to anxiety, brain fog, depression, mood swings, hot flashes, low sex drive, osteoporosis, vaginal dryness, weight gain and sleep issues.

 Cortisol is a stress hormone and when imbalanced, it affects insulin and thyroid.
 Cortisol levels are affected by stress, blood sugar, emotions, exercise and alcohol (Sidlo, 2018).

 When insulin is high it raises cortisol (Sidlo, 2018).
 It causes hormone imbalances and therefore an increase in headaches, PMS, hot flashes and night sweats and leads to an increase in breast and ovarian cysts and the risk of cancer (Sidlo, 2018).